Laser Scanning

 Uses

-We would typically use a laser scanner to survey large or complex measured building surveys whether it’s 2d or 3d, but we have used it for other projects including the monitoring of decorated fibrous plaster ceilings at the Institution of Civil Engineers in Westminster, this is an ongoing project and the first set of comparison data has been excellent.
+We would typically use a terrestrial laser scanner to survey large or complex measured building surveys whether it’s 2d or 3d, but we have used it for other projects including the monitoring of decorated fibrous plaster ceilings at the Institution of Civil Engineers in Westminster, this is an ongoing project and the first set of comparison data has been excellent.
 Laser scanners can also be used for confined spaces, large structures, quarries and even topographic surveys where it’s predominantly hard detail.

 Processing